moneybird/i18n-workflow/README.md

 The keys are collected by the custom exception handler `I18n::Workflow::ExceptionHandler`.

 When new keys need to be translated, the translation can be done in the `missing_translations.yml` file.
-By calling `bin/merge_missing_translations` the missing translations are merged into the locale files.
+By calling `bundle exec merge_missing_translations` the missing translations are merged into the locale files.
 Any keys that are kept untranslated are not copied, all keys are automatically sorted.